 Our Community Engagement program is how we involve the public in what we do.
 Volunteers work with Hands On Hartford in the following ways:

-- Volunteering at HOH’s programs: serving lunch at our soup kitchen, helping clients shop at our pantry, or doing dishes at the Cafe at Fifty-Five are just a few of the ways volunteers help us keep our programs running.
+- Volunteering at HOH’s programs: serving meals at our Community Meals and Day Program or helping clients shop at our pantry are just a few of the ways volunteers help us keep our programs running.
 To learn more about volunteering at HOH, click here.

 - Customized Service Projects: HOH staff work with leaders from local corporations, faith groups, or schools to plan and implement days of service.
 Projects are tailored to each groups’ needs depending on time, budget and interests.